THE PROBLEM WITH FRETTING

-"They will be protected forever."
+“They will be protected forever.”
 If I am hearing the Spirit correctly, we in the United States are facing days of bloodshed.
-We slowly but surely are ruling God out of our country.
+We slowly but surely are driving God out of our country.

-If we desire to be protected along with our loved ones, then we must turn from evil and do good.
-It is not enough to go to Church and sing hymns or choruses, no matter how fervently .
+If we want to be protected along with our loved ones, then we must turn from evil and do good.
+It is not enough to go to church and sing hymns or choruses, no matter how fervently.
 We absolutely must turn from evil and do good.

 We have no need to be concerned about the wicked or their offspring.
 It is those who turn from evil and do good who will inherit the earth and dwell in it forever.

 Is this true today?
-Is it the man who practices righteous behavior whose mouth utters wisdom and whose tongues speaks what is just?
-Or is it the man who professes belief in Christ whose mouth utters wisdom and whose tongues speaks what is just?
+Is it the man who practices righteous behavior whose mouth utters wisdom and whose tongue speaks what is just?
+Or is it the man who professes belief in Christ whose mouth utters wisdom and whose tongue speaks what is just?
 What does your experience tell you is the correct answer?

 Paul said we are to be an epistle that is read by people.
-This means our thinking, speaking, and acting must be in harmony with that which Paul and the other Apostles had written.
+This means our thinking, speaking, and acting must be in harmony with what Paul and the other Apostles had written.

 People cannot see imputed righteousness, only actual righteousness of behavior.
-When the only righteousness we have is that which is imputed to us on the basis of our belief in Jesus Christ, then there is no epistle for the world to read.
+When the only righteousness we have is what is imputed to us on the basis of our belief in Jesus Christ, then there is no epistle for the world to read.

 The wicked lie in wait for the righteous, seeking their very lives; but the LORD will not leave them in their power or let them be condemned when brought to trial.
-(Psalms 37:32,33)
+(Psalm 37:32,33)

 Hell today is furious.
 The time for the torture of the wicked spirits is near.
 America has stood for the Christian Gospel.
 Therefore it is subject to attack.
 You may notice how every symbol of Christianity in America is being attacked.
 It is Satan’s desire to erase all references to Christ and His cross.
 As a result, much of our culture is being removed so as not to annoy those of a different religious persuasion.

 I cannot tell you how it all will work out in the future.
 The Lord is warning me of moral chaos and persecution on the horizon.
-This can be expected, because God is not pleased with being ignored in America, a country He has blessed so richly.
+This can be expected, because God is displeased with being rejected in America, a country He has blessed so richly.

 I do not wish to be dramatic here, but it is the truth that their god hates our God and desires to take His place in the land our God has blessed to such an extent.
 Your part and my part is to seek the Lord Jesus as we never have before.
 If we do, then He will not leave us in the power of those who despise us.

-We very well may be brought to trial in the future because we refuse to participate or permit our children to participate in sexual practices that we understand are an abomination to God.
+We very well may be brought to trial in the future because we refuse to participate or permit our children to participate in sexual practices that we know are abominations to God.
 If we are brought to trial, God will not let us be condemned.
-That is God's promise to people who practice righteous behavior.
+That is God’s promise to people who practice righteous behavior.

 But those who today are at ease in Zion will suffer terribly in the future in America!

 Wait for the LORD and keep his way.
 He will exalt you to inherit the land; when the wicked are cut off, you will see it.
-(Psalms 37:34)
+(Psalm 37:34)

-We have to wait for the Lord, meanwhile patiently keeping His way of righteousness.
-Sometimes we have to wait a long time before God shows us what it taking place in our life.
-But if we do wait patiently, we will be exalted and inherit that which we desire so intensely.
+We must wait for the Lord, meanwhile patiently keeping His way of righteousness.
+Sometimes we must wait a long time before God shows us what is taking place in our lives.
+But if we do wait patiently, we will be exalted and inherit what we desire so intensely.

 Whether we are on the earth or with the other “witnesses” in the spirit world, we will see the cutting off of the wicked.
 That is the Lord’s promise to us if we walk in His righteous paths.

-Today the wicked and the ruthless are flourishing.
-They trample on the poor as they increase their monetary wealth, supposing they never will have to answer to God for their selfishness.
+Today, the wicked and the ruthless are flourishing.
+They trample on the poor as they increase their monetary wealth, supposing they never will need to answer to God for their selfishness.

-But they shall have to answer to God.
+But they will surely answer to God.
 That is our hope.
 They soon shall pass away.
 When they enter the spirit world, instead of people applauding them for their ability to exalt themselves, they will be met with the demons who will rejoice at the opportunity to torment them.
 Their money and fame will mean nothing in that day, as they stand in their filthy garments before a God whose eyes are fire.

 The wicked shall be gone from the earth some day, and there will be no memory of them or of their works.
 The earth shall be cleansed from the works of Satan and Antichrist when Joel’s army is given the signal to march.

 Consider the blameless, observe the upright; there is a future for the man of peace.
 But all sinners will be destroyed; the future of the wicked will be cut off.
-(Psalms 37:37,38)
+(Psalm 37:37,38)